AlbertoBasalo/aidd/claude_chat/projects/astro_bokings/input/5-AstroBookings-Technical_requirements-CFO-letter.md

 Anonymous access should be allowed to visitors and bots of the customer web app.
 They should be able to see the launches with available seats.

-We got a user authentication system based on email and password.
+We need a user authentication system based on email and password.

 Any supplier, customer or department employee must be authenticated to access the system.

-We want the user information separated from the operational data of suppliers and customers.
+We want the user identification information separated from the operational data of suppliers and customers.

 ### Reliability